HarryHagelberg404/HarryHagelberg404/README.md

 <h2 align="center" marginTop="-20px">HarryHagelberg404</h2>

 <p>
   Software developer that enjoys to solve programatic problems.
 Lives by the philosophy to customize and automate everything!
-Currently work as a fullstack developer at a fintech company.
+Currently work as a IT-consultant at a consulting company.
 I enjoy backend logic as well as frontend niceness
 </p>

 <h3>Some technologies and skills I master:</h3>